 People without a prior preterm birth shouldn’t receive 17-OHPC shots until more research confirms their safety and effectiveness for other risk factors.
 In addition, those with allergies or serious reactions to the shot may wish to discontinue their use.

 As well, there are some situations in which a longer pregnancy may be harmful.
 Preeclampsia, amnionitis, and lethal anomalies (or imminent fetal death) may make a prolonged pregnancy dangerous.

 Always consult carefully with a health professional before deciding to receive 17-OHPC shots or suppositories.

 Tocolytic medications are used to delay delivery 48 hours or more.
 Tocolytic drugs include the following medications:

 - terbutaline (although it’s no longer considered safe for injection)

 - calcium channel blockers

-Women experiencing the symptoms of preterm labor, particularly before 32 weeks gestation, should receive tocolytic drugs (Haas, et al., 2009).
+Pregnant people experiencing the symptoms of preterm labor, particularly before 32 weeks’ gestation, should be considered to receive tocolytic drugs.